React Pages & Server Prefetch

 The interesting part is what replaces server-side rendering's data story.

-The waterfall, and props.rs
+The waterfall, and prefetch.rs

 A client-rendered page normally pays: stream shell → download bundle → mount React → hook fires a fetch → round-trip back to the server that just streamed the shell.
 The server had the data the whole time.

-props.rs is a Rust file beside your page that runs per request, calls the same handler that serves the API endpoint, and injects the result into the streamed HTML — keyed exactly the way the generated client keys its queries:
+prefetch.rs is a Rust file beside your page that runs per request, calls the same handler that serves the API endpoint, and injects the result into the streamed HTML — keyed exactly the way the generated client keys its queries:

-// app/todos/props.rs
+// app/todos/prefetch.rs

 include!(concat!(env!("OUT_DIR"), "/nextrs_seeds.rs"));

-pub async fn props(req: http::Request<axum::body::Body>) -> nextrs::QuerySeed {
+pub async fn prefetch(req: http::Request<axum::body::Body>) -> nextrs::QuerySeed {

 nextrs::QuerySeed::new()